Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 “So.
 That’s a story.”

-The throwback---maybe Keeda---chittered deep and long.
+The throwback - maybe Keeda - chittered deep and long.
 “Yes!
 You live up to everything I’ve ever read about the British!
 How delightful!
 But on more serious matters,” he sobered up *instantly.* “I will not insult your intelligence.
 I am, in fact, Keeda.
 I am the very being whose legends have carried forward in the most delightful way.
-I was there when the Hierarchy destroyed my people and enslaved them, when my nuts were burned sterile---except it was a gamma ray burst from a nearby star and severe radiation poisoning that ended my line, and nothing so fanciful as the stories indulge.
+I was there when the Hierarchy destroyed my people and enslaved them, when my nuts were burned sterile - except it was a gamma ray burst from a nearby star and severe radiation poisoning that ended my line, and nothing so fanciful as the stories indulge.
 You doubtless know enough to connect the remaining dots.
 And so, at last, after *ages* of waiting...I am here, now, to test you.”

 Ian folded his arms and lifted his head, setting aside for the moment the notion that a Gaoian god was sitting in front of him to focus on what was being said, not who was saying it. “...And how are we doing so far?”